OF THE SENATE AND THE

 Joint legislative committees may have the powers of subpoena, the power to administer oaths, and the power to issue commissions for the examination of witnesses in accordance with the provisions of chapter

 RCW.
 Before a joint legislative committee may issue any process, the committee chairperson shall submit for approval of both the executive rules committee of the house of representatives and the rules committee of the senate, a statement of purpose setting forth the name or names of those subject to process.
 The process shall not be issued prior to approval by both the executive rules committee of the house of representatives and the rules committee of the senate.
 The process shall be limited to the named individuals.

 Joint Committee Meetings

-All meetings held by joint committees or held jointly by house of representatives and senate standing committees must be conducted in accordance with the rules of both the senate and the house of representatives.
-Remote participation in committee meetings is authorized to the extent it can be technologically supported by legislative staff.
+All meetings held by joint committees or held jointly by house of representatives and senate standing committees must be conducted in accordance with the rules and applicable interim resolutions of both the senate and the house of representatives.
+Expenditures and meetings may be subject to approval in accordance with such rules and applicable interim resolutions.
+Remote participation in committee meetings is authorized to the extent it is technologically feasible.
 When participating remotely, committee members shall be considered present for purposes of a quorum and voting.

 Joint and Concurrent Resolutions - Memorials

 All memorials and resolutions from the legislature addressed to the President of the United States, to the Congress or either house thereof, to any other branch of the Federal government, to any other branch of state government, or to any unit of local government shall be in the form of joint memorials.
 Proposed amendments to the state Constitution shall be in the form of joint resolutions.
 Business between the two houses such as joint sessions, amendments to redistricting plans submitted by a redistricting commission created under chapter